Kuliyeah/covid-go-cek-in-api/README.md

 # covid-go-cek-in-api
-A simple backend application that manage covid go check in apps
+A simple backend application that manage covid go check in apps.

 # How to run
 - Install Node.js (Latest version is recommended)